citp/privacy-policy-historical/e/en/env/environment.gov.au.md

 ## 14\.
 Do we disclose your personal information to anyone overseas?

 We may disclose personal information to third party suppliers and service providers, researchers and governments located overseas for some of the purposes listed in paragraph 13 of this policy.

-We take reasonable steps to ensure that the overseas recipients of your personal information do not breach the privacy obligations relating to your personal information.

-We may disclose your personal information to entities located outside of Australia, including the following:
+This includes disclosure to:

   * peer reviewers anywhere in the world where the appropriate scientific expertise exists; and
   * overseas recipients if we believe the disclosure of the information is reasonably necessary for our enforcement related functions and the recipient is a body that performs functions, or exercises powers, that are similar to those performed or exercised by an Australian enforcement body.

+We will take reasonable steps to ensure that the overseas recipients of your personal information do not breach the privacy obligations relating to your personal information.

 ## 15\.
 Storage and access to personal information

 ### 15.1 How is your personal information stored and secured?

 We take reasonable steps to ensure your personal information is protected from misuse and loss and from unauthorised access, modification or disclosure.
 We may hold your information in either electronic or hard copy form.
 Where reasonable and practicable to do so, personal information is destroyed or de-identified when no longer needed.

 Personal information that is contained in hard copy is secured in accordance with our Information Security Policy.

 However, as our website is linked to the internet, and the internet is inherently insecure, we cannot provide any assurance regarding the security of transmission of information you communicate to us via our website.
 We also cannot guarantee that the information you supply by email will not be intercepted while being transmitted.
 Accordingly, any personal information or other information, which you transmit to us, is transmitted at your own risk.

 Sensitive enforcement-related personal information is held in a restricted database and appropriate security clearances are required to access such information.

-### 15.2 Who has access to your personal information?
+### 15.2 Who has access to your personal information within the Department?

-We take reasonable steps to ensure that access to your personal information is permitted only for legitimate purposes and on a need to know basis.
+We take reasonable steps to ensure that access to your personal information occurs only for legitimate purposes and on a need to know basis.

 ### 15.3 Personal information no longer required